jdneo/vscode-checkstyle/README.md

 | `java.checkstyle.properties` | Specify the customized properties used in the Checkstyle configuration. | `{}` |
 | `java.checkstyle.autocheck` | Specify if the extension will check the format automatically or not. | `false` |

-> Note: You can use the `${workspaceFolder}` to represent the root folder path of the file to be checked.
+> Note: You can use the `${workspaceFolder}` to represent the path of the workspace folder of the file to be checked.
 For example:

 ```javascript
 "java.checkstyle.properties": {